 “I can’t believe you need ______ from me.”

 I feel valued and loved when my husband hears my needs without judging or dismissing them.
-It’s true sometimes that what I perceive as a need is really a want, but in those cases, there’s a deeper need I can only discover and express when he allows me to talk openly.
-Distrust and dismissiveness destroy a marriage quickly.
+It’s true sometimes that what I perceive as a need is really a want, but in those cases there’s a deeper need I can only discover and express when he allows me to talk openly.
+Distrust and dismissiveness are things that destroy a marriage quickly.
 On the flip side, approaching my husband with a desire to perceive his needs brings life to our marriage, and I want to love him the same way in return.

 “I gave you this, so you owe me that.”

-It’s a marriage game changer when you shift from asking yourself, “How can I get what I want today?” to “What can I do to serve him today?”
+It’s a marriage game-changer when you shift from asking yourself, “how can I get what I want today” to “what can I do to serve him today?”